 Goodwill is the excess of the acquisition cost of a business over the fair value of the identifiable net assets acquired.
-In 2021, this consists of the goodwill of the Company's subsidiaries Jade, Kiora GmbH, and Bayon.
-In 2020, this consists of the goodwill of the Company's subsidiaries Jade and Kiora GmbH.
+In 2022, the Company had no goodwill.
+In 2021, this consisted of the goodwill of the Company's subsidiaries Jade and Kiora GmbH and Bayon.
 Goodwill is not amortized and is tested for impairment on an annual basis in the fourth quarter of each fiscal year and whenever events or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
-The Company performed qualitative and quantitative impairment evaluations on its goodwill as of December 31, 2021.
-Goodwill as of December 31, 2021 was reduced to zero after taking an impairment loss of \$4.037 million.
-The Fair Value is determined using the income approach with a reconciliation to the Company's stock price.
-The impairment is reported on the consolidated statements of operations.
-Goodwill as of December 31, 2020 was \$3.631 million.
+The Company had no goodwill as of December 31, 2022, and accordingly did not need to perform an impairment analysis.
+As of December 31, 2021, the Company performed qualitative and quantitative impairment evaluations on its goodwill.
+As a result, goodwill as of December 31, 2021 was reduced to zero after taking an impairment loss of \$4.0 million.
+The fair value is determined using the income approach with a reconciliation to the Company's market capitalization.
+The impairment is reported on the Consolidated Statements of Operations and Comprehensive Loss.